fish-shell/fish-shell/doc_src/interactive.rst

 Multiline editing
 ^^^^^^^^^^^^^^^^^

-The fish commandline editor can be used to work on commands that are several lines long.
+The ghoti commandline editor can be used to work on commands that are several lines long.
 There are three ways to make a command span more than a single line:

 - Pressing the :kbd:`Enter` key while a block of commands is unclosed, such as when one or more block commands such as ``for``, ``begin`` or ``if`` do not have a corresponding :doc:`end <cmds/end>` command.